tlongren/wordpress-child-example/README.md

 If you're not using [Independent Publisher](https://github.com/raamdev/independent-publisher) for your theme, you'll want to fork this repo and modify it to fit your theme.
 If you **are** using [Independent Publisher theme](https://github.com/raamdev/independent-publisher), just download this repo, upload it to WordPress, activate it in the dashboard, and you'll have schema.org markup.

-Adding Scheme.org Markup To Your WordPress Themes
+More WordPress Stuff
 =================================================

-Full article can be read at [longren.org](http://www.longren.org/wordpress-theme-devs-add-scheme-org-markup-to-your-themes).
+More useful WordPress tips and tricks can be [found at my blog](http://longren.io/tag/wordpress/)!